ogrant999/final_project/README.md

 Orlando
 Miami
 Philadelphia
-St. Louis
+Pittsburgh

-Type into the command line either (price, review, rating, or type) and then the city you want For example: ratings Chicago price Miami
+Type into the command line either (price, walkscore, rating, or type) and then the city you want For example: ratings Chicago price Miami